 WHY DO I NEED TO PEE DURING A MASSAGE?

 Another side effect of the body being in parasympathic mode is increased formation of urine.
 Again, many of the body’s functions that aren’t necessary for taking action and being mobile increase while at rest (it’s the body’s way of being efficient).
 Therefore, during a massage, which is a time of rest, these functions take their turn.

 If you feel like you need to pee during a massage, just tell your massage therapist.
 We are trained to be equipped with a robe so you can get up, go to the bathroom, and come right back to the table to resume the massage.
 It doesn’t support your relaxation to have the urge to pee and not do anything about it.
 Make the most of your time of restoration by simply informing your therapist and taking those extra couple of minutes to relieve yourself.
 We don’t mind at all.

-Yep, clients snore.
+Yep, clients fall asleep, and snore.
 ALL the time!
 Sometimes really loudly.
 It actually makes us massage therapists smile.
 Given that sleep disturbance is one of the most common side effects of anxiety, and anxiety is rampant in this fast-paced modern life, catching some Zs on the massage table can be a really good thing.

 Massage can positively affect your ability to sleep even beyond the one-hour massage session.
 Serotonin, a neurotransmitter (chemical) that is released during nerve impulses, is directly related to mood, sleep, appetite, and other body functions.
 During massage, serotonin has been shown to increase and/or balance out in the body.
 This indicates that massage, especially when part of a regular maintenance routine, has positive effects on anxiety, sleep, and many other physiological processes that are often thrown off-balance by a stress-filled, busy lifestyle.